-Detailed calculations of induction times behind the various waves at the standard triple point structure apparently formed by the transverse waves reveal no significant trends in mixture reactivity that would explain the data for the various mixtures.
-Austin goes on to study the applicability of the critical decay rate model developed by Eckett et al that provides predictive estimates of the main shock front unsteadiness required to decouple the reaction zone from the gas dynamic shock wave.
-Despite the ability of the critical decay rate model to predict transition mechanisms rooted in the decoupling of a decelerating wave as it proceeds along each subsequent cell, it is perplexing that the predominant turbulent scales observed in OH PLIF images of the reaction zone structure are most evident behind the stronger advancing portion of the front.
+Detailed calculations of induction times behind the various waves at the standard triple point structure apparently formed by the transverse waves reveal no significant trends in mixture reactivity that would explain the data for the various weakly and strongly unstable mixtures.
+Austin goes on to study the applicability of the critical decay rate model developed by Eckett et al [6] that provides predictive estimates of the main shock front unsteadiness required to decouple the reaction zone from the gas dynamic shock wave and its relationship to observed transitions in weakly and strongly unstable behavior.
+It is surprising however that although the critical decay rate model predicts transition mechanisms rooted in the decoupling of a decelerating wave as it proceeds along each subsequent cell, large scale turbulent structures are also observed in OH PLIF images of the reaction zone structure behind the stronger advancing portion of the front.
 Further study of the range of scales produced in highly unstable detonation leads Austin to speculate on a characterization of detonation stability regimes based on a two dimensional parameter space based on relative velocity fluctuation $u'/U{CJ}$ and relative induction time fluctuation $\tau'/\tau{CJ}$ , analogous to the Borghi diagram in turbulent combustion.
-Subsequent efforts have investigated the behavior in the shear layer produced by the intersection of the transverse wave with the main shock front.